 Please note that some of these rights only apply in certain circumstances and we may not be able to fulfil every request.
 Where a request is declined, we will always explain our decision in full.

-If you would like to exercise any of the above rights, you can ask any staff member in your local service or you can get in touch with our Compliance Team).
+If you would like to exercise any of the above rights, you can ask any staff member in your local service or emailing firstname.lastname@example.org .
 We call this a Subject Access Request.
 We will need to verify your identity before we can provide any information.

 If you aren’t happy with how we use your personal information, you can make a complaint.
-Complaints can be made in person by speaking to one of our staff, or you can write to us at EDP Drug & Alcohol Services, Beaufort House, New North Road, Exeter, EX4 4EP, or you can complete our Feedback form here.
+Complaints can be made in person by speaking to one of our staff, emailing email@example.com, writing to us at EDP Drug & Alcohol Services, Beaufort House, New North Road, Exeter, EX4 4EP, or you can complete our Feedback form here.

 If you aren’t happy with our response to your complaint, you can make a complaint to the Information Commissioner’s Office (ICO).
 The ICO are an independent body who uphold the information rights of the public.